Just as an architect draws out a building plan before they start building, you need to develop a brand strategy for your

 In an effort to give your brand a platform to stand on, you need to be sure that all of your messaging is cohesive.
 Ultimately, consistency contributes to brand recognition, which fuels customer loyalty.
 (No pressure, right?)

-To see a great example of consistency, let's look at Coca Cola.
-As a result of their commitment to consistency, every element of their marketing works harmoniously together.
-This has helped them become one of the most recognizable brands in the world.
+To see a great example of consistency, let's look at Coca-Cola.
+As a result of its commitment to consistency, every element of the brand's marketing works harmoniously together.
+This has helped it become one of the most recognizable brands in the world.

-Even on the surface of their social media accounts, for example, the seamlessness of their brand is very apparent across Instagram, Facebook, and LinkedIn:
+Even on the surface of its social media accounts, for example, the seamlessness of its brand is very apparent across Instagram, Facebook, and LinkedIn:

 A style guide can encompass everything from the tone of voice you'll use to the color scheme you'll employ to the way you'll position certain products or services.